About Plugins

 }

 This will register the plugin.
-The onInitialize function will be called when Javalin is initialized, so our rate-limiting code will be executed for every request.
+The onStart function will be called when Javalin starts, so our rate-limiting code will be executed for every request.
 This plugin is currently quite terrible, as it will rate-limit all requests, and it has a hardcoded limit of 100 requests.
 Let’s make it a bit more flexible by adding a config.

 Creating a plugin with config (and no extension)